Annual Awards 2013

 Women Helping Women Honors Five for Volunteer Efforts and Support

-Four individuals and one organization were honored during the 2012 Women Helping Women (WHW) Annual Meeting held November 15th at the Cincinnati Club.
+Five individuals were honored during the 2013 Women Helping Women (WHW) Annual Meeting held in November at the Cincinnati Club.
 Each year, WHW selects those who have made significant contributions to the agency’s mission and recognizes them at this yearly event attended by WHW staff, board members, volunteers and community supporters.

 Honored for their efforts include: